va398/Goals_Plans/README.md

 10.User Story Opening Sentence: As a marketing specialist, I want to create and execute a marketing campaign targeting low-income individuals to increase awareness of our affordable transportation solutions.
 Additional Details: The campaign may include social media promotions and partnerships with local organizations.

 **Rating:** 5

 ### Example Backlog Item
-**Title:** Arrange Transportation for Sarah's Medical Appointment **User Story Opening Sentence:** As a user with mobility challenges like Sarah, I want to schedule a reliable transportation service to take me to my medical appointment on [date] at [time].
+**Title:** Arrange Transportation for Sarah's Medical Appointment **User Story Opening Sentence:** As a user with mobility challenges like Sarah, I want to schedule a reliable transportation service to take me to my medical appointment on particular date and time.
 **Additional Details:** The user should be able to specify the pick-up and drop-off locations, and the service should provide an estimated arrival time.
 **Estimated in Story Points:** 5

 **Rating:** 5

 ## Backlog Ordering Rationale
 We have ordered our backlog based on the priority of user needs and the complexity of implementing each feature.
 The items that address the core functionality and provide the most value to users are at the top.

 **Rating:** 5

 ## Definition of Ready (DoR)